 The golden visa Greece program that also allows the individual to obtain a residence permit in Greece can be attractive for investors around the world, especially since Greece is a beautiful country with a rich culture and developed industries such as tourism and the food and beverage sectors, among others.

 Purchasing real estate in the country under the golden visa Greece program can be a springboard for investors who are interested in entering the European market or for those who are simply interested in Greece immigration and thus obtain permanent residence for themselves and their families.
+Our team can give you details about acquiring Greece citizenship by investment.

 Non-EU/EEA nationals who are interested in investing in Greece can contact us for more information about the residence permit for investment activity.
 All other foreign nationals who wish to know more about the types of visas or residence permits can reach out to our immigration lawyer in Greece.